MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/double-key-encryption.md

     :::image type="content" source="../media/dke-vscode-clone.png" alt-text="Visual Studio Code GIT:Clone option":::

-4. In the text box, paste the URL that you'd copied from Git and press **ENTER.**
+4. In the text box, paste the URL that you copied from Git and press **ENTER.**

 5. In the **Select Folder** dialog that appears, browse to and select a location to store the repository.
 At the prompt, select **Open**.